Harry Allen (executioner): Later life

-Under the Murder (Abolition of Death Penalty) Act 1965, capital punishment in the UK for murder was suspended, before finally being abolished in 1969 (It was abolished in 1973 in Northern Ireland).
+Under the Murder (Abolition of Death Penalty) Act 1965, capital punishment in Great Britain for murder was suspended, before finally being abolished in 1969 (it was abolished in 1973 in Northern Ireland).
 Although the death penalty remained for other crimes such as treason and piracy with violence, no further executions took place in the UK, although a working gallows was kept in service and regularly tested at Wandsworth Prison until 1998.
 It was dismantled when the death penalty for treason and piracy was abolished by the Crime and Disorder Act 1998.

-He worked for a few years in security at an engineering firm in Blackburn.
+After abolition, Harry Allen worked for a few years in security at an engineering firm in Blackburn.

 Allen moved to Fleetwood with his wife Doris in 1977, to escape the continued publicity, and worked there as a cashier at Fleetwood Pier.
 He died on 14 August 1992, just a month after Albert Pierrepoint, who had died on 10 July in Southport.